Reviews

 Masterworks claims to be the largest buyer in the art market.
 According to its website, its track record (from September 27th, 2019, to March 31st, 2022) is 14.3%, net of fees.

-Some of its current offerings include pieces by Banksy, Keith Haring, and Pablo Picasso.
-Below are some of the performances on its painting to date listed on Masterworks’ website:
+Current offerings include pieces by Banksy, Keith Haring, and Pablo Picasso.
+Below are some performance results on paintings listed on Masterworks’ website:

 • Banksy, Mona Lisa – 32%